-The expert team at The EyeDoctors Optometrists specializes in the diagnosis and treatment of eye conditions like cataracts.
-Our optometrists use the latest technology in eye exams and work with our cataract surgeons to determine the best solution to improve your vision and eye health.
+The expert team at The EyeDoctors Optometrists specializes in diagnosing and treating eye conditions like cataracts.
+Our experienced eye doctors use the latest technologies to determine the best solution for improving your ocular health.

-If you are one of the 2.4 millions of Americans living with cataracts, The EyeDoctors Optometrists can help you see clearly again.
+If you are one of the 2.4 million Americans living with cataracts, The EyeDoctors Optometrist team can help restore your vision.

 A cataract is a common vision problem that affects the natural lens in your eye, which is located behind the iris.
 If the lens becomes weak and breaks down, the tissues clump together to form a cataract.

 The cataract prevents light from passing through your eye, causing cloudy or blurred vision.
 It is possible to develop cataracts in both eyes.
 If left untreated, this eye condition can lead to blindness.

 Unlike other eye diseases and conditions, cataracts can be cured through surgery.
 During cataract surgery, the clouded natural lens is removed and replaced with an artificial lens, or intraocular lens (IOL) implant.
 This eye surgery is one of the most common procedures in the United States.

 While aging is the most common cause of this eye condition, it can also be genetic.
 This condition can affect people of all ages and even be present at birth.

 Family history of cataracts

 Previous eye injury or eye surgery